keejelo/EasyDialogBox/js/test/README.txt

-- There is also an added feature to get elements inside and the dialogbox element itself by using these shorthand methods:
+- Also added a way to get elements inside and the dialogbox element itself, using these shorthand methods:

   myObj.el();              // using () blank, returns the dialog HTML element itself